Oil Falls as Production Increase Outweighs Stockpile Decline

-Oil prices turned lower Wednesday as data showing an increase in U.S. oil production outweighed the largest weekly decline in oil stockpiles this year.
+Oil prices fell to a three week low Wednesday as data showing an increase in U.S. oil production outweighed the largest weekly decline in oil stockpiles this year.

 Continue Reading Below